LIUTIGHE/BSCV-Dataset/README.md

 ```

 ## Acknowledgement
-This repository is maintained by Tianyi Liu
+This repository is maintained by Tianyi Liu, please feel free to contact me via `liut0038ATe.mtu.edu.sg`.

 This code is based on [E2FGVI](https://github.com/MCG-NKU/E2FGVI/tree/master), thanks for their awesome work.